New HSK Test (from March 2022): Changes and Updates You’ve Got to Know about HSK 3.0

 - how to study and prepare for the new HSK

-But first, some information about the HSK itself.
+First, some background information about the HSK itself.

 What is the HSK?